-You can adjust an individual learner's score for a problem using either the Staff Debug Info option in the course or on the Student Admin tab of the instructor dashboard in the LMS.
+You can adjust an individual learner's score for a problem using either the Staff Debug Info option in the course, the gradebook that you can access from the Student Admin tab of the instructor dashboard in the LMS, or on the Student Admin tab of the instructor dashboard in the LMS.
 To adjust the scores for all enrolled learners at once, you use the options on the Student Admin tab of the instructor dashboard in the LMS.
-If you use the options in the instructor dashboard, you need to obtain the unique location identifier of the problem.
+If you use the options in the instructor dashboard Student Admin tab, you need to obtain the unique location identifier of the problem.